Car Accident Lawyers Serving Nearby The Hobbs Area

 - Burn injuries

-When a loved one happens to die in a car accident, then you may be able to file a wrongful death claim.
+When a loved one happens to die in a car or 18-wheeler accident, then you may be able to file a wrongful death claim.
 New Mexico Statute § 41-2-1 provides that whenever the death of a person is the result of a wrongful act, neglect, or default of another party, then the party who would have been liable had death not ensued will be liable to an action for damages.

 Whereas many other states allow for a deceased person’s surviving family members to file a wrongful death lawsuit, New Mexico requires wrongful death claims to be filed by a personal representative or executor of the deceased person’s estate.
 When a personal representative cannot or will not serve, or if they left no estate plan, a court will appoint a person to serve.